maelstrom-software/maelstrom/doc/book/src/introduction.md

 Maelstrom is a suite of tools for running tests in hermetic micro-containers locally on your machine or distributed across arbitrarily large clusters.
 Maelstrom currently has test runners for Rust and Python, with more on the way.
+You might use Maelstrom to run your tests because:

 * It's easy.
-Maelstrom provides a drop-in replacement for `cargo test`, and a pytest plugin.
+Maelstrom provides a drop-in replacement for `cargo test` and a pytest plugin.
 In most cases, it just works with your existing tests without any configuration.
 * It's reliable.
-Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test or implicit test-environment dependencies.
+Maelstrom runs every test hermetically in its own lightweight container, eliminating confusing errors caused by inter-test dependencies or implicit test-environment dependencies.
 * It's scalable.
 Maelstrom can be run as a cluster.
 You can add more worker machines to linearly increase test throughput.
 * It's fast.
 In most cases, Maelstrom is faster than `cargo test`, even